Skip to content

 Telus MobilityCanadaLTE, 5G

-For a product targeting multiple operators, expect PTCRB + OPC for Verizon in most cases.
+For a product targeting multiple operators, expect PTCRB plus one carrier program per targeted network in most cases.

 Any equipment using 3GPP cellular technology on member operator networks: